Flow B: Deploy from a Registry

 --compose-file ./docker-compose.yaml

 --compose-file reads a Compose-format file at command time and stores its content on the app.
-If you edit the file later, run er app update-details --compose-file ... again.
+If you edit the file later — including changing a service.domain — run er app update-details --compose-file ... again.
+The public domain comes from the xyz.easyrunner.service.domain label, not a CLI flag.

 Compose-Format Shape